For many of us the cold is a mere irritation, but for people with this Raynaud's disease, cold weather means something much more serious.

 People who suffer with Raynaud's syndrome are particularly sensitive to changes in temperature, and the changes can cause extreme discolouration in the fingers and feet.

-Dr Fatima Salaiman, Head of Research and Services at Scleroderma and Raynaud’s UK, said, “People who have primary Raynaud’s may experience their fingers and toes turning white, then blue, then red as part of a reaction to the change in temperature.”
+Dr Fatima Salaiman, Head of Research and Services at Scleroderma and Raynaud's UK (opens in new tab), said, "People who have primary Raynaud’s may experience their fingers and toes turning white, then blue, then red as part of a reaction to the change in temperature."

 So what exactly causes Raynaud's?
 It turns out, it's not just the cold.
 Dr Fatima said, "We still don’t understand what causes Raynaud’s, however we do know that lifestyle factors such as smoking and stress can exacerbate the symptoms."